ErikSchierboom/MoviePosterDb/README.md

 # MoviePosterDb
 A library to access the [API](http://api.movieposterdb.com/) for the [MoviePosterDb website](http://www.movieposterdb.com).
+This website contains a very large collection of movie posters.

 ## What can it be used for?
 The MoviePosterDB website hosts movie posters.
-This library allows one to find a movie's posters based on their IMDb movie ID.
+This library allows one to find a movie's posters based on their IMDb movie ID or IMDb movie URL.

 ## Usage
 Let's say we want to find the poster for the movie Inception.
-The first step is to find its IMDb page, which is located at: http://www.imdb.com/title/tt1375666/reference
+The first step is to find its IMDb page, which is located at: http://www.imdb.com/title/tt1375666/reference.
 As can be seen in the URL, Inception's IMDb movie ID is **1375666**.
+We can use this ID (or the complete URL) to search for the movie's posters.

 To retrieve the poster URL we first need to create an instance of the `MoviePosterDbService` class.
 This class' constructor takes two arguments:

 1. `apiKey`: the API key.
 2. `apiSecret`: the API secret.

 Note: this API key and secret need to be requested from the MoviePosterDB crew, see [this page](http://www.movieposterdb.com/help/contact/#api).

-If you have your API key and secret, the `MoviePosterDbService` instance can be created:
+If you have an API key and secret, the `MoviePosterDbService` instance can be created as follows:

     var moviePosterDbService = new MoviePosterDbService("demo key", "demo secret");